Sefwi-Bibiani District

 Sefwi-Bibiani District is a former district council that was located in Western Region (now currently in Western North Region), Ghana.
-Originally created as an district council in 1975.
+Originally created as a district council in 1975.
 However on 1988, it was split off into two new district assemblies: Sefwi-Wiawso District (capital: Wiawso), Juaboso-Bia District (capital: Juaboso) and Bibiani/Anhwiaso/Bekwai District (capital: Bibiani).
 The district council was located in the northern part of Western Region and had Wiawso as its capital town.